 Bands who launched their careers with performances at the Midnight Sun include Bikini Kill, Sleater-Kinney and many other well-known Olympia-based ’90s musicians.
 “It is hard to believe my baby lasted this long,” Myers posted on Facebook last week.
 “The number of artists who got started there would fill pages.”

-“It’s been quite a ride,” TAO board president Michael Christopher said in a recent phone interview.
-Although the building that houses the Sun is for sale, he hopes TAO can find a way to stay, whether by raising enough money or finding partners with whom to share the space.
+“It’s been quite a ride,” said TAO board president Michael Christopher.
+Although the building that houses the Sun is for sale, Christopher hopes that TAO can find a way to stay, whether by raising enough money or finding partners with whom to share the space.
 (Tax-deductible donations can be made at OlyTheater.com.)
 If the theater can’t be saved, though, the nonprofit company will keep producing shows.
 A planned winter show, however, will most likely be scrapped.

 Meanwhile, there’s one more show going up in the Sun: Lord Franzannian Royal Olympian Spectacular Vaudeville Show, which first happened there in 2007, runs October 13-22.

 What: farewell party